DIANNE'S COUNCIL EXPERIENCE

 - 30 years labour relations and workers' advocate representation with the Canadian Union of Public Employees including 17 years as former Provincial Alberta Regional Director with negotiations, conflict resolution, budget and governance skills

-DIANNE'S CAMPAIGN COMMITMENTS AND CONSIDERATIONS TO OUR COMMUNITY
+DIANNE'S CAMPAIGN COMMITMENTS AND CONSIDERATIONS FOR OUR COMMUNITY

-We rely upon municipal services; from first thing in the morning, we put on the light switch, we turn on our water tap or flush the toilet.
+As Red Deer residents, we rely upon municipal services; from first thing in the morning, we put on the light switch, we turn on our water tap or flush the toilet.
 We walk, drive, cycle or wheel through the City on maintained roads and sidewalks or experience a bump and pothole on the road that requires repair.
-Or we take public transit on routes and services we rely upon.
+Or we take public transit or relying upon the action bus on routes and transportation services we rely upon.
 We may call, email or drop by City Hall for services or receive a response to a question, concern or service requirement in our neighborhood.
-We may visit one of the many recreation centres or one of Red Deer City parks.
+We may visit one of the many recreation centres, sites or one of Red Deer City parks.
 We may take a walk, run or wheel through the trail system.
 We may take out a library card or visit the museum.
 It may be waste collection day in our community and a reminder from Notify Red Deer about which cart to put out.
 Hopefully we don't need necessary emergency services that day, calling upon our police or emergency services employees.
 These are all municipal services.
-And the City of Red Deer has dedicated staff who are very proud of Red Deer and work diligently to deliver services each and every day.
+And the City of Red Deer has dedicated staff who are proud of Red Deer and work diligently to deliver services each and every day.

 An effective Council for our City is a convergence of ideas, not only from the elected City Council members representing us at the Council decision making table, but through dialogue, engagement, listening and communicating with our citizens - from youth to seniors and from all corners of our City, throughout the term of office.
 This can happen at organized meetings, events or forums, or through connections through telephone, email or when I'm out and about in our community.
+I always appreciate the visits and conversations at the grocery store when I'm out and about!
 An effective Council should be connecting with the community throughout the term.

-As I listen and reflect on the past 11 years, I'm sharing my comments which reflect many conversations I have had with Red Deerians about a vision for Red Deer.
-And if re-elected, these will be brought to the Council table for the work ahead over the next four years.
+If re-elected, these issues and ideas will be brought to the Council table for the work ahead over the next four years.
 It is through the combination of the Mayor and all elected Councillor’s ideas and vision that we work together, for you Red Deer.

 SAFETY AND CRIME PREVENTION

-- Along with RCMP funding and supports for the women and men who respond daily to community safety challenges, I support required operational funding to support emergency fire services and municipal enforcement of bylaws and community peace officers with timely response, through the City's Protective Services Division.
+- Along with RCMP funding and supports for the women and men who respond daily to community safety challenges and including crime analysts and supporting police staff, it is important to recognize support to emergency fire services and the municipal enforcement of bylaws and community peace officers.
+These are significant and costly responsibilities.

-- In addition to enforcement and policing, it is also important to advance community safety through conversations, coordination and collaboration, prevention and education with an up-stream approach.
-This includes early attention and response to mental health, addictions, violence in relationships and youth and family intervention.
-There's much activity and conversations at the City of Red Deer and Community System Leadership Team.
+- In addition to enforcement and policing, it is also important to advance community safety through conversations, coordination and collaboration, prevention and education with an "up-stream" approach.
+This includes early attention and response to violence in relationships, youth and family intervention, mental health and addictions.
+The City, in past years, brought together community leaders through the City of Red Deer and Community System Leadership Team.
 These are representatives from the community who focus on community safety in Red Deer.
 This group of community leaders identify system gaps within our community and focus on potential solutions and opportunities for strategies that enable a more collaborative approach to some of the challenges Red Deerians are facing.
 Representatives on the City's Systems Leadership Team are from Alberta Health Services, Children’s Services, the City of Red Deer, Red Deer Public and Catholic School Districts, Community Corrections, Urban Aboriginal Voices Society and the RCMP.
+I am disappointed that the work of this community leadership team has not been as active as they have in past years and hope this work can be revitalized with a focus to root causes, response and supports.
+With the focus of homelessness, mental health challenges, substance abuse challenges, and needed shelter and housing options, including supportive housing, a focus has been to the Social Diversion team who consists of specially trained professionals that can provide front line supports and interventions.
+If you see someone who requires supports (non 911 emergencies), please call 403 406 2200.

 SOCIAL COMMUNITY NEEDS - HOUSING, HOMELESSNESS AND POVERTY REDUCTION